yechielb2000/ride-share-simulator/README.md

 I was thinking about two ways:

-1. Marking drivers busy / free via a custom clock that holds time which ticks from ride timestamp to another (The clock is not really ticking by "worldwide time"), usage is in the dispatcher since I used this one.
+1. Marking drivers busy / free via a custom clock that ticks configurably.
+"THIS IS THE USED ONE"
 2. Marking drivers as busy in Redis with a TTL (with estimation of completion time).
 When the TTL expires, a background service listens to Redis keyspace notifications and automatically marks the driver as free,

 Both are adding them back to the available pool.

+> 🔴 Important: the clock is set to UTC tz (if you add ride, it should come with UTC tz)

 ### Dispatcher